rdkcentral/rdkservices/docs/api/BluetoothPlugin.md

 <a name="getAudioInfo"></a>
 ## *getAudioInfo*

 Provides information on the currently playing song/audio from an external source.
 The returned information from Bluetooth-In device provides information that could be displayed on a TV screen.

 ### Events

-  No Events.
+No Events

 ### Parameters